-There are two main benefits of buying a vented heater over an unvented/vent-free model;
+There are two main benefits of buying a vented propane heater over an unvented/vent-free propane heater;

 - Safety: This is by far the biggest advantage of vented gas heaters.
 No gas combustion process is 100% efficient.
 The process always results in at least a few exhaust gases, some of which are poisonous.
 In the case of propane heaters, one of the poisonous exhaust gases is carbon monoxide.
 A venting system provides an exit mechanism for these toxic gases.

 - Meets most code requirements: A quick check will show you that vent-free heaters aren’t allowed in most countries/states because of the inherent safety risk.
 By contrast, vented heaters are not only allowed but also encouraged by most administrations.

 There are two main types of best vented propane heaters, i.e., direct vent propane and B vented propane heaters

 .
 Here’s what you need to know about each option.

 The more popular of the two, direct vent heaters use a venting system designed by the manufacturer.
 Also, the venting system takes in air, and an exhaust system gets rid of any gaseous by-products.
 It’s also worth noting that direct vent heaters feature closed cooling systems, meaning that the propane heater won’t use up the home’s air for combustion.

 Also known as natural vent heaters, B-vent heaters require that you manually install a vent pipe running through your home and exiting through the roof.
 They also depend on the air in your room for combustion.
 Of the two types, they are less expensive.
 However, they are also less efficient compared to direct-vent heaters.